On Ramification Filtrations and p-adic Differential Equations, II: mixed characteristic case: Hasse-Arf Theorems

 \begin{proposition} Fix $\beta_K \in \NN_{>1}$.
-If the highest non-logarithmic ramification break for any extension $L/K$ satisfying Hypothesis~\ref{H:J-finite-set} and for which the absolute ramification degree of $K$ is $\beta_K$, is invariant under the operation of adding a generic $p$-th root, then for all such $K$
+Assume that, for any complete discrete valuation field $K$ of mixed characteristic and with absolute ramification degree $\beta_K$, and any field extension $L/K$ satisfying Hypothesis~\ref{H:J-finite-set}, the highest non-logarithmic ramification break is invariant under the operation of adding a generic $p$-th root.
+Then, for all complete discrete valuation field $K$ of mixed characteristic and with absolute ramification degree $\beta_K$, we have: